FAIRDataPipeline/hugo_source_files/content/docs/API/julia/_index.md

 The `DataPipeline.jl` package contains functions used to interface with the FAIR Data Pipeline in Julia.

-## Features
-- Conveniently download Data Products from the SCRC [Data Registry](https://data.fairdatapipeline.org/).
-- File hash-based version checking: new data is downloaded only when necessary.
-- A SQLite layer for convenient pre-processing (typically aggregation, and the joining of disparate datasets based on common identifiers.)
-- Easily register model code or realisations (i.e. 'runs') with a single line of code.

 ## Installation

 The package is not yet registered and must be added via the package manager Pkg: